rkuma183/wilsonmar.github.io/calendar/index.md

 * <strong><a target="_blank" href="https://stareast.techwell.com/program/tutorials/how-testers-master-git-and-github">Git and GitHub half-day Tuesday May 3</a></strong>.
 You'll leave with a new free blog website!

+* <strong><a target="_blank" href="https://stareast.techwell.com/program/concurrent-sessions/git-and-github-testers">Git and GitHub for Testers Thursday May 5</a></strong>.
-* A one-hour introduction to Git and GitHub terms and workflows on Wednesday afternoon.
+A one-hour introduction to Git and GitHub terms and workflows on Thursday afternoon.

 ## Update Jekyll Theme with Calendar